Historic Cork Gardens

 Historic Cork Gardens of County Cork, Ireland.

 Annes Grove Gardens

 Started by Richard Grove Annesley, in the grounds of a house near Fermoy dating from the early eighteenth century.
 Home to many Himalayan rhododendrons, some from seeds collected by Captain Frank Kingdon-Ward in Burma and Tibet in 1924.
-The garden, on the River Blackwater has a water garden to which William Robinson devoted a chapter in his publication The English Flower Garden.
+The garden, on the River Blackwater has a water garden to which William Robinson devoted a chapter in his book The English Flower Garden.

 Ardnagashel House

 On the shores of Bantry Bay, home of the Hutchins family and of the botanist Ellen Hutchins, who, guided by the director of Kew Gardens made an arboretum.
 This included plantings of Podocarpus salignus.
 Himalayan trees and shrubs were also subsequently added by a later proprietor, Colonel Kaulback, who had accompanied Frank Kingdon-Ward on one of his Himalayan plant expeditions in the 1920s.
 Samuel Hutchins (1834–1915) returned from Australia in 1858 with one hundred packets of seeds of Australian plants.
 Earlier plantings were made by Arthur Hutchins (1770–1838), his brother Emmanuel (1785–1815) and Ellen (1785–1815; a botanical illustrator).
 The area's history was recorded in 1980 by John Bevan: 'Ardnagashel-A Hidden Treasure'.